 There are two types of assessments you can choose to conduct in your community

-Survey Type #2: Observational interviews
+Survey Type #2: Contact Observational Data Collection

 If you would like to know the proportion of children riding in an age and size appropriate restraint, such as rear-facing infant seats, forward-facing harness seats, booster seats, as well as regular seat belts, use the Native CARS survey method presented in this module.
 This type of survey gives you detailed insight into child safety seat use in your community.

 You will then know where to focus your time and resources, because you will know which children are at highest risk for riding improperly restrained.

 A Tip from the Team: